alecthomas/participle/README.md

 ## Concurrency

 A compiled `Parser` instance can be used concurrently.
 A `LexerDefinition` can be used concurrently.
 A `Lexer` instance cannot be used concurrently.

+<a id="markdown-error-reporting" name="error-reporting"></a>
+## Error reporting

+There are a few areas where Participle can provide useful feedback to users of your parser.

+1. Errors returned by [Parser.Parse()](https://godoc.org/github.com/alecthomas/participle#Parser.Parse) will be of type [Error](https://godoc.org/github.com/alecthomas/participle#Error).
+This will contain positional information where available.
+If the source `io.Reader` includes a `Name() string` method (as `os.File` does), the filename will be included.
+2. Participle will make a best effort to return as much of the AST up to the error location as possible.
+In combination with
+3. Any node in the AST containing a field `Pos lexer.Position` will be automatically populated with the starting location of the first matching token.

+These related pieces of information can be combined to provide fairly comprehensive error reporting.